 Every precious metal has its disadvantages.
 For 14k gold, the biggest disadvantages are that it will need to be polished over time to maintain its shine and beauty.

 No metal is invincible (even platinum needs some TLC every now and then).
 This is something to keep in mind, but yearly maintenance and cleanings are encouraged for your engagement ring to keep it in tip-top shape.
 So, putting in a little extra effort to keep the gold looking its best shouldn’t be too difficult.

 Another downside of 14k gold is that it can trigger some people’s skin irritations or allergic reactions.
 Because 14k gold has a mixture of other alloys (nickel, copper, etc.), those who suffer from allergic sensitivity to one or more of these metals may experience irritation.

 How To Care For 14k Gold

-- Tip #1: Be mindful when wearing your fine jewelry during high contact sports or more hands-on activities.
+- Tip #1: Be mindful when wearing your fine jewelry during high-contact sports or more hands-on activities.
 Take off your jewelry pieces and keep them in a safe place, to avoid any dings or scratches to the metal.

 - Tip #3: Be mindful of your daily routines.
 Simple activities such as bathing, washing dishes, putting on lotion, etc., can cause products to build upon your ring and around your diamond.
-This will make not only your diamond look less shiny, but also can dull your metal.
-We recommend you clean your jewelry, and especially your engagement ring, often to avoid damaging your setting or diamond and keep it looking like new!
+This will make not only your diamond look less shiny but also can dull your metal.
+We recommend you clean your jewelry, especially your engagement ring, often to avoid damaging your setting or diamond and keep it looking new!